hrauch/rough_cld/README.md

   - Then you declare the title of your popver dialog.
   - Last you write the additional infos for this node.

-If you want to show the complete diagram, you call
+If you want to show the complete (*true*) diagram, you call

     rcld_456.draw_cld(nodes, edges, true)

 If you want to show the diagram stepwise you have to create control buttons.
-Since index.html has two diagrams on the same page, I had to declare a second class (rcld_123):
+Since index.html has two diagrams on the same page, I had to declare a second class (*rcld_123*):

     <div class="col-12">
         <div class="btn-group" role="group" aria-label="forward / backward">